RoboSense-LiDAR/ros_rslidar/readme.md

 Add a Pointcloud2 type and set the topic to "**rslidar_points**".

 #### 5. About the lidar data
 Under "**rslidar_pointcloud/data**" directory, you can find the lidar data files for the exact sensor.
+By default the launch file "one.launch" load the three files:
+- rslidar_pointcloud/data/angle.csv
+- rslidar_pointcloud/data/ChannelNum.csv
+- rslidar_pointcloud/data/curves.csv.

-If you have more than one RSLIDAR, you can put all the files under the "**rslidar_pointcloud/data**" directory, and rewrite the launch file to start you lidar.
+If you have more than one RSLIDAR, you can creat new sub-directories under the "**rslidar_pointcloud/data**", and put the data files into it.Then you need rewrite the launch file to start you lidar.
+We have put an example launch file "two_lidar.launch" to load two lidars together for reference.